If you want to sell more parts, collect reviews and testimonials from your customers. You’re probably thinking “DUH!”, but the trick is in the doing.

 At the very least, make sure your website has a Contact Us link in the main menu.
 The contact page should encourage customers to send an email and voice their concerns.

 Automated Surveys and Follow-Up

-Automated follow-up is another “trick” many etailers use.
-Companies like Shopper Approved, Bizrate, Reseller Ratings, etc. use software to encourage customer reviews.
-These systems invite a review immediately after the customer sees the ‘thank you’ page, or via email after the sale, or both.
+Automated follow-up is another trick many etailers use.
+Companies like Shopper Approved, Bizrate, and Reseller Ratings use software to encourage customer reviews.
+These systems invite a review immediately after the customer sees the thank you page on your site, or the email after the sale, or both.

 What’s more, these services will collect reviews for your business and syndicate them to Google AdWords.
 This means that your PPC ads on Google.com may show a star rating (see example).
 We’ve found these ratings have a big impact on conversion rates.

 Track Mentions and Reviews On 3rd Party Websites

 Another great way to find reviews and testimonials is to track mentions of your brand name.
 If someone mentions your product or brand on a forum, for example, Google Alerts or Talkwalker Alerts could help you find it.
 If the mention was positive, include it on your testimonials web page.
 Just be sure to cite the original URL when you quote the review.
 The same goes for reviews about your company or products left on 3rd party websites like Amazon or Yelp.